 It is important to recognize when grief has turned into something more serious, thus mandating contacting a licensed professional.
 Grief can result in depression and/or alcohol- and drug-abuse and, if left untreated, it can become severe enough to impact daily living.
 Treatment includes talk therapy in conjunction with your local community support group.
 These two together can begin the healing process and give you the tools and skills needed to move forward with your life.

 Individual counseling is helpful for those who are comfortable sharing in a private, one-on-one environment with their trusted grief therapist.
 Family and couples grief counseling is beneficial for those that have experienced loss as a unit.
 This counseling focuses on how each individual in the unit is affected by the loss.

 Our therapists, support and assist clients to connect with their authentic self and learn to love, not hate, themselves.
 Also, behaviors will be evaluated that are not currently working for them.
 We utilize multiple therapy modalities based on the client’s personality and problem.
 The therapy modalities are all research-based and are showing success based on the particular problems and the client.

 Our greatest desire at Therapy for Families is to help each individual feel comfortable and hopeful about their therapy process.
 Please feel free to contact us with any questions or concerns.
 We also offer a free consultation to help assess how therapy can benefit you and help you to feel peace and happiness again.
 Meet our compassionate Christian grief counselors.

-Begin Grief Counseling in Houston Texas and Online Grief Therapy available in Texas, Utah, California and New Jersey!
+Begin Grief Counseling in Houston, The Woodlands, Katy and Spring/Cypress.
+Also, Online Grief Therapy available in Texas, Utah, Arizona, California, Florida and New Jersey!